FAQ about COVID-19 (Coronavirus) and What We are Doing About It

 What has our practice done to make your appointments as safe as possible?

 - We are educating our company staff about COVID-19.
-We are regularly educating and updating our clinical and administrative staff with information from trusted sources such as the Center for Disease Control and Prevention and the Occupational Safety & Health Administration.
+We are regularly updating our clinical and administrative staff and paperwork with information from trusted sources such as the Center for Disease Control and Prevention and the Occupational Safety & Health Administration.

 - We are continuing to update our company staff about insurance and payments for telehealth.
 We are regularly checking updates from Medicare, Medicaid, and Blue Cross Blue Shield regarding reimbursement for PT telehealth services, as well as providing telehealth on a cash-per-session basis for people with insurance that does not cover virtual physical therapy.

-- We highly recommend that patients maintain social distancing, avoid unnecessary contact with others, and maintain frequent handwashing at home.
+- We highly recommend that patients maintain social distancing, wear a mask, avoid unnecessary contact with others, and maintain frequent handwashing at home.

 IF I HAVE SHORTNESS OF BREATH, A COUGH, OR A RECENT FEVER, SHOULD I continue MY REGULARLY SCHEDULED home THERAPY SESSION?